secretstartups/handbook/communication/index.html.md

 1. Mutually Exclusive: nothing is referenced by more than one term
 1. Collectively Exhaustive: everything is covered by one of the terms
-1. Few words: the longer terms are the more likely it is people will not use all of them and cause confusion.
-Strive for single word terms, to eliminate risk of shortened forms.
-Avoid acronyms because they are hard to remember (we're open to a few words to replace MECEFU as an acronym :)
+1. Few words: the longer terms are, the more likely it is that people will not use all of the words in them.
+Strive for single word terms to eliminate risk of unintentionally shortened terms causing unnecessary confusion.
+Avoid acronyms, because they are hard to remember (we're open to a few words to replace MECEFU as an acronym :)
 1. Ubiquitous language: [defined above](#ubiquitous-language)

 An example of a MECEFU term is our [sales segmentation](/handbook/sales/field-operations/gtm-resources/#segmentation):